PBGUX/pb-design-system/README.md

 ## Optional Installs:

-To use Bootstrap 4's javascript components (header, dropdowns, tooltips, and/or popovers) you will also need to load its js files in the scripts array:
+To use Bootstrap's javascript components (header, dropdowns, tooltips, and/or popovers) you will also need to load its js files in the scripts array:

 ```json
  "scripts": [